garvoss/garvoss.github.io/_posts/2020-08-17-defcon-2020-aerospace-village.markdown

 no authentication and encryption means that adversary can craft own raw command packet and uplink it to sat.

-CFE/CFS uses CCDS prtocol for uplink/downlink - command space packet
+CFE/CFS uses CCDS protocol for uplink/downlink - command space packet
 - space packet wrapped in transfer frames, wrapped in Communications Link Transmission Unit (CLTU)
 - `(CLTU head)[Transfer Frame Header]<Space Packet>[Transfer Frame Trailer](CLTU Trailer)`

 Space Packet Protocol - CCDS 133.0-B-2

-[include pic]

 Protections
-- COP-1 - communications operation procedure-1: adds sequencing protection
+- COP-1 - Communications Pperation Procedure-1: adds sequencing protection
 		- may be helpful, but what we really need is encryption and authentication

-#### DoS Via GPS jamming
+#### DoS Via GPS Jamming

 block space traffic from GPS sensors via GPS jamming

-sattelite goes into sunpoint/safe mode - point solar panels to sun and wait to hear from ground station again
+satellite goes into sunpoint/safe mode - point solar panels to sun and wait to hear from ground station again
 	- lots of functionality is shut down, possibly including protection mechanisms

 sometimes uplink is encrypted, but not downlink.
 Downlink doesn't provide any commands to the satellite, but can still be used to gain telemetry